-Sixteen states push back against Biden admin guidance limiting ICE arrests
+Biden administration guidance limiting ICE arrests sees pushback from 16 states

 Attorneys general warn the 'border is in crisis' in an amicus brief

-A coalition of 16 attorneys general is pushing back against "interim guidance" issued under President Joe Biden’s administration which limits the number of deportations and immigration-related arrests by U.S. Immigration and Customs Enforcement (ICE).
+A coalition of 16 attorneys general is pushing back against "interim guidance" issued under President Biden’s administration which limits the number of deportations and immigration-related arrests by U.S. Immigration and Customs Enforcement (ICE).

 The interim guidance memorandum, issued in February, prevents immigration officers from arresting some illegal immigrants unless they fall into three categories: those who pose a threat to national security, those who have crossed the border since Nov.
 1, and those who committed "aggravated felonies."
 Brnovich has warned that if ICE doesn't pick up convicted illegal immigrants who don't fall under the three categories for arrest, they will endanger surrounding communities.